Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 Google Data Studio Tip #1: Have a Game Plan

-I’ve said it before and I’ll say it again: Have a game plan ready.
+I’ve said it before, and I’ll say it again: Have a game plan ready.

-Not gonna lie, playing around with the different graphs and elements available can easily become distracting, which is why it’s best to know exactly what your audience wants to see in these reports.
+Experimenting with the different graphs and elements available can easily become distracting, which is why it’s best to know exactly what your audience wants to see in these reports.

-Trust me, it’s a huge time saver.
+Trust me, it’s a huge timesaver.

 Google Data Studio Tip #2: Use Google’s Resources